Finite-size effects in the dependency networks of free and open-source software: Modelling evolution and saturation

+In contrast, in the in-directed network, the value of $\lambda$ grows quickly for the early releases and then saturates in the {\it Lenny} and {\it Squeeze} releases.
+Remembering that in the in-directed network the most poorly linked nodes are actually the parent nodes of the entire network, we conclude that even these nodes become dependent on other nodes to a small extent.
+Taken as a whole, as time increases, the interdependency character of the entire network becomes more firmly established, with even the relatively unimportant nodes showing a tendency to contribute outwardly-directed links.

-Quantitative support in favour of this claim comes from a different quarter.
-In the out-directed network (by far the more important network, when it comes to understanding the semantic flow taking place through the evolution of a {\it FOSS} network), the total number of nodes, $N_{\mathrm{out}}(t)$, at any given point of time, $t$, can be obtained by evaluating the integral
+Quantitative support in favour of this claim comes from the dynamics of the out-directed network.
+In this case, the total number of nodes, $N_{\mathrm{out}}(t)$, at any given point of time, $t$, can be obtained by evaluating the integral

-The limits of this integral are decided by the limits on the number of links that the nodes may possibly possess --- $1$ being the lower limit and $x_{\mathrm{m}}$ being the upper (maximum) limit.
+The limits of this integral are decided by the limits on the number of links that the nodes possess, $1$ being the lower limit and $x_{\mathrm{m}}$ being the upper (maximum) limit.
 The integral in Eq.~(\ref{summing}) can be solved by taking the profile of $\phi (x,t)$ given by Eq.~(\ref{partsol1}), for $\alpha = -2$.
-Noting that $x_{\mathrm{m}}\gg 1$ (typically $x_{\mathrm{m}} \sim 10^4$) for the out-directed network, the total number of nodes at any given point of time can, therefore, be estimated as,
+Noting that $x_{\mathrm{m}}\gg 1$ (typically $x_{\mathrm{m}} \sim 10^4$) for the out-directed network, the total number of nodes at any time can be estimated as,

-On moderate time scales, the last two terms on the right hand side in Eq.~(\ref{nodenum}) are roughly equal.
-So the dominant contribution comes from the first term (interestingly enough, this is actually the saturation term), as a consequence of which, one could set down $N_{\mathrm{out}} \sim x_{\mathrm{m}}$ (since $\eta =1$ according to the model fit).
+On moderate time scales, the last two terms in the right hand side of Eq.~(\ref{nodenum}) are roughly equal.
+So the dominant contribution comes from the first term (the saturation term), as a consequence of which, we can set down $N_{\mathrm{out}} \sim x_{\mathrm{m}}$.
 This argument becomes progressively more correct for large values of $x_{\mathrm{m}}$, i.e. for later releases of {\it Debian}.